-The Company's consolidated financial statements (the "Financial Statements") have been prepared using International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") and Interpretations of the International Financial Reporting Interpretations Committee ("IFRIC"), applicable to a going concern, which contemplates that the Company will continue in operation for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business.
+The Company's consolidated financial statements (the "Financial Statements") have been prepared using IFRS Accounting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB"), applicable to a going concern, which contemplates that the Company will continue in operation for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business.

-These Financial Statements were approved for issuance by the Company's Audit Committee and Board of Directors on April 26, 2023.
+These consolidated financial statements were approved for issuance by the Company's Audit Committee and Board of Directors on May 28, 2024.